Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Illustrative examples

 The trapezoidal rule yields the numerical solutions of all initial value problems in this test example.
 Variable time step sizes are determined by a local error control with relative tolerance~$\varepsilon_{\rm rel}$ and absolute tolerance~$\varepsilon_{\rm abs}$.
-In the stochastic Galerkin method, we apply the choice $\varepsilon_{\rm rel} = 10^{-4}$, $\varepsilon_{\rm abs} = 10^{-6}$ for the computation of the snapshots, which results in 149 steps and thus 150 snapshots including the initial values.
-These snapshots are also used to obtain an approximation of the expected values as well as the standard deviations of the three random concentrations shown in Figure~\ref{fig:scrapie_stats}.
+In the stochastic Galerkin method, we apply the choice $\varepsilon_{\rm rel} = 10^{-4}$, $\varepsilon_{\rm abs} = 10^{-6}$ for the computation of the snapshots, which causes 149 steps and thus 150 snapshots including the initial values.
+These snapshots are also used to obtain an approximation of the expected values (first coefficient) as well as the standard deviations (other coefficients) of the three random concentrations shown in Figure~\ref{fig:scrapie_stats}.
 Now the POD method requires the SVD~(\ref{svd}).
-Figure~\ref{fig:scrapie_pod} (left) illustrates the resulting singular values, which exhibit typically a rapid decay.
-The projection matrices $T_{\rm l},T_{\rm r}$ and the ROM~(\ref{galerkin-reduced}) follow from the POD technique for arbitrary reduced dimensions.
+Figure~\ref{fig:scrapie_pod} (left) illustrates the computed singular values, which decay rapidly.
+The projection matrices $T_{\rm l},T_{\rm r}$ and the ROM~(\ref{galerkin-reduced}) follow from the POD technique for user-defined reduced dimensions.
 Since the dimensionality of the FOM~(\ref{galerkin}) is relatively small, we cannot expect saving computational effort by an MOR.
 Nevertheless, we discuss the MOR to show the feasibility of the approach for the identification of a low-dimensional representation.